10 QUESTIONS YOU MUST ASK AT THE ISLE OF WIGHT STEAM RAILWAY

 Step back in time to the golden age of steam at Isle of Wight Steam Railway!
 A potted history of the Island's railways from Victorian times to the present day.

-Follow-up tasks could include whole class discussion about the responses to the questions, learning how to collate responses, groups presenting back their collated ideas to the class, or a written reflective evaluation or summary
+Follow-up tasks could include whole class discussion about the responses to the questions, groups presenting back their collated ideas to the class, or a written reflective evaluation or summary

 Students will be able to demonstrate their questioning skills, by asking appropriate questions of the right people, or finding the required information.
 Students will also be able to demonstrate that they have listened, by recording and summarising the information gleaned from the visit.